City has settled $23M in Westboro bus crash claims, but more remain | CBC News

 No civil trials so far

-Aissatou Diallo was driving the packed bus when it left the road at Westboro Station, striking a snowbank and rock wall before slamming into a bus shelter awning.

-She was found not guilty in 2021 of 38 dangerous driving charges.
+Aissatou Diallo was found not guilty in 2021 of 38 dangerous driving charges.
+The decision noted misleading road markings, a setting sun and a snow-filled gutter as factors.

-The criminal case does not affect the claims for compensation brought by 35 passengers in the months and years after the crash, for which the City of Ottawa publicly accepted responsibility in early 2020.
+The criminal case does not affect claims for compensation brought by 35 passengers in the months and years after the crash, for which the city publicly accepted responsibility in early 2020.

-David Howie, a partner with Toronto-based Howie, Sacks and Henry LLP, is not representing any of the crash victims but has specialized in catastrophic personal injury claims for 25 years.
+David Levy, a partner with Toronto-based Howie, Sacks and Henry LLP, is not personally representing any of the crash victims, but has specialized in catastrophic personal injury claims for 25 years.

-He said the strategy is both legal and political, with institutions much more likely to go this route when a high-profile incident gets a lot of public attention.
+He said the strategy is both legal and political, with institutions much more likely to go this route after a high-profile incident.

-"There's nothing wrong with that," Howie said.
+"There's nothing wrong with that," Levy said.
 "Drawing these things out sometimes leads to frustration for the victims and their families."

 - Bus crash survivor to get insurance payment ahead of legal battle